kaby76/AntlrTreeEditing/README.md

 * a repurposed and clean up port of the Eclipse XPath v2 for use with Antlr parse trees;
-* a tree construction method from a s-expression abbreviation;
+* a tree construction method from an s-expression notation and an Antlr parser and lexer;
 * node replace and delete methods.
 * an observer parse tree node so as to allow notification of observers when a parse tree changes.